Four lessons from managing a company wide Airflow plugin

 This meant keeping some internal airflow plugin functions that followed the Airflow Taskflow API.
 In a nutshell, the Airflow Taskflow API is a new way (for Airflow 2.0.0 or higher) to define operators, using standard python functions instead of the class based operators that were used before Taskflow API was released.

 At my previous company, we were using Airflow < 2.0.0, and that meant I was not used to using the taskflow API.
 When I saw the ease of use to define operators using regular python functions, I was hooked.
 So much easier to use!
-So elegant! its just python with a magical @taskdecorator!.
+So elegant! its just python with a magical @task

 So I released the first version of the common utils keeping some of the legacy code that used the taskflow API to build internal operators.